-Jessie was born in London and read history at Brasenose College, Oxford.
+Jessie Childs is an award-winning author, historian and broadcaster.
 Her first book Henry VIII’s Last Victim won the Elizabeth Longford Prize for Historical Biography, and her second, God’s Traitors, won the PEN Hessell-Tiltman Prize for History in 2015.
 It was also longlisted for the Samuel Johnson Prize for Non-Fiction and selected as a Book of the Year in the Times, Sunday Times, Daily Telegraph, Observer and BBC History Magazine.

 She lives with her husband and two daughters in Hammersmith, not far from a brewery, a distillery and the River Thames.